ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 functions provided by the Function Extensions sub-registry ({{iana-fnex}}).
 When a function is defined, it is given a unique name, and its return value and each of its arguments is given a *declared type*.
-The type system is limited in scope; its function is to express restrictions that, without functions, are implicit in the grammar of filter expressions.
+The type system is limited in scope; its purpose is to express restrictions that, without functions, are implicit in the grammar of filter expressions.
 The type system also guides conversions ({{type-conv}}) that are